vicmortelmans/xslt-in-the-browser/README.md

 http://users.telenet.be/vicmortelmans/xslt-in-the-browser/processing.html

-My use case for this toolset is to have an XLSX document on a Document Managment System, which contains tabular data managed by users familiar with MS Office, and to allow this data to be published in a web context in a more interactive way and with custom formatting.
+My use case for this toolset is to have an XLSX document on a Document Managment System, which contains tabular data managed by users familiar with MS Office, and to allow this data to be published in a web context in a more interactive way and with custom formatting, from within the same DMS (meaning: realying on files hosted on a static webserver).
 Another requirement is that the data should not leave the intranet, because then I know a lot better solutions involing Google Docsfor example.

 This is what the files are about:
 * applyXslt.js - contains the javascript code for this project.
 There's a main function applyXslt() which you should call when your html is loaded (see the example in processing.html), as it's responsible for replacing the placeholders which you put in your html by the actual processed data